Second moments and the bias conjecture for the family of cubic pencils: Abstract

 \section{Abstract}

-For a $1$-parametric family $\mathcal{F}_{k}$ of elliptic curves over $\QQ$ and a prime $p$, consider the second moment sum $M_{2,p}(\mathcal{F}_k)=\sum_{k\in\mathbb{F}_{p}}a_{k,p}^2$, where $a_{k,p}=p+1-\#\mathcal{F}_{k}(\mathbb{F}_{p})$.
-Inspired by Rosen and Silverman's proof of Nagao conjecture which relates the first moment of a rational elliptic surface to the rank of Mordell-Weil group of the corresponding elliptic curve, S. J. Miller initiated the study of the asymptotic expansion of $M_{2,p}(\mathcal{F}_k)=p^2+O(p^{3/2})$ (which by the work of Deligne and Michel has a cohomological interpretation).
-He conjectured, in parallel to the first moment case, that the largest lower order term that does not average to $0$ is on average negative (i.e. has a negative bias).
-In this paper, we provide an explicit formula for the second moment $M_{2,p}(\mathcal{F}_{k})$ of
+For a $1$-parametric family $\mathcal{E}_{U}$ of elliptic curves over $\QQ$ and a prime $p$, consider the second moment sum $M_{2,p}(\mathcal{E}_U)=\sum_{u\in\mathbb{F}_{p}}a_{u,p}^2$, where $a_{u,p}=p+1-\#\mathcal{E}_{u}(\mathbb{F}_{p})$.
+Inspired by Rosen and Silverman's proof of the Nagao conjecture, which relates the first moment of a rational elliptic surface to the rank of the Mordell-Weil group of the corresponding elliptic curve, S. J. Miller initiated the study of the asymptotic expansion of $M_{2,p}(\mathcal{E}_U)=p^2+O(p^{3/2})$ (which by the work of Deligne and Michel has a cohomological interpretation).
+He conjectured that, similar to the first moment case, the largest lower-order term that does not average to 0 has a negative bias.
+In this paper, we provide an explicit formula for the second moment $M_{2,p}(\mathcal{E}_{U})$ of

 where $\deg P(x),\deg Q(x)\leq 3$.
 For a generic choice of polynomials $P(x)$ and $Q(x)$ this formula is expressed in terms of the point count of a certain genus two curve.
-Assuming the Sato-Tate conjecture for genus two curves, we prove that the Bias Conjecture holds for the pencil of the cubics $\mathcal{F}_k$.
+As an application, we prove that the Bias conjecture holds for the pencil of the cubics $\mathcal{E}_U$.